Wolfgang Petrick: Artistic work, perception

-In May 2022, on the occasion of the retrospective of over six decades of work, Rik Reinking as an art collector and curator, questioned the relevance of these works in times of pandemic, Russian invasion of Ukraine and the impending shortage of raw materials.
+In May 2022, on the occasion of the retrospective of over six decades of Petrick 's work, Rik Reinking as an art collector and curator, questioned the relevance of these works in times of pandemic, Russian invasion of Ukraine, and the impending shortage of raw materials.
 He referred to the upheavals that society is once again exposed to.
 Arne Rautenberg wrote about the extensive exhibition at the Reinbeker Wood Art Institute, (Sammlung Reinking, under the title ‘’Skinning and Images of Suffering — An Approach to the Work of Wolfgang Petrick’’: There is “no chichi, no wishy-washy, no heiti-teiti — this is where all disaster is looked directly in the eye.
 By the gift of drawing, the present is penetrated in an X-ray-like manner – the depths of human triumph and failure become visible: man in his sketchiness, even fleetingness.
 Don't trust an idyll, never!"
 Under the heading ‘’The riddles of the living’’, the former president of the Academy of Fine Arts Nuremberg Karlheinz Lüdeking, commented on the exhibition comprising over 250 exhibits: "In the chronicles of modern art, Wolfgang Petrick mostly classified under the rubric of “critical realism”. [...]
 As is well known, the term ‘’realism’’ can also encompass many other things, but today, in view of the images from Ukraine, the so-called neorealismo of Italian post-war films in particular deserves renewed attention.
 In Roberto Rossellini's film ‘’Germany, Year Zero’’, a boy around the age of twelve wanders through the ruins of Berlin until he finally jumps to his death from the fourth floor of a bombed-out apartment building. [...]
 Against the background of the war experience, Petrick's work appears in a new light.
 You suddenly see a constant confrontation with the contrast between the living and the dead, [...] how human, animal and plant bodies unite and fight each other in all sorts of hybrid connections on the surface, with injuries and wounds constantly occurring, but... also to metamorphoses, mutations and metastases that extend into space.
 Fictional characters want to escape from the showcases in which they are locked up in order to penetrate the world in which we ourselves have established ourselves.
 The silent relentlessness with which the growths of life assert themselves dominates even at the molecular level, where threads and fibers and tendons and veins connect in webs, in fatty tissue, epidermis, hair.”